Sea Ice

 NSIDC researcher Julienne Stroeve stands in front of the research vessel Polarstern during the winter leg of the Multidisciplinary drifting Observatory for the Study of Arctic Climate, a year-long expedition to drift in Arctic sea ice. — Credit: Lars Barthel

-While satellite imagery and models can provide data that are more comprehensive in time and geographic area, in situ data are still valuable.
+While satellite imagery can provide data that are more comprehensive in time and geographic area, in situ data are still valuable.
 Field camps, drifting buoys, and automated weather stations produce data at scales that are too small for a satellite or model to observe.
 These small-scale observations are essential for validating, or verifying, the accuracy of satellite and model products.

 The importance of modeling